-Eric S. Sprott has more than 40 years of experience in the investment industry.
-After earning his designation as a chartered accountant, he entered the investment industry as a research analyst at Merrill Lynch Canada, Inc. In 1981, he founded Sprott Securities Limited (now called Cormark Securities Inc. ("Cormark")).
-After establishing Sprott Asset Management Inc. ("SAMI") in December 2001 as a separate entity, Eric divested his entire stake in Sprott Securities Limited to its employees.
+Eric S. Sprott has over 40 years of experience in the investment industry and has managed client funds for 37 years.
+Mr. Sprott entered the investment industry as a research analyst at Merrill Lynch Canada, Inc. In 1981, he founded Sprott Securities Limited (a predecessor to Sprott Securities Inc., now Cormark Securities Inc. ("Cormark")).
+After establishing Sprott Asset Management Inc. ("SAMI") in December